Air One: Closure

 On 26 August 2014, it was announced that parent-company Alitalia would shut down Air One by autumn 2014.
 All remaining routes were terminated by 30 October 2014 with some base operations and routes already closed by 30 September.
 Some routes, especially within Italy, have been taken over by Alitalia itself as well as the former Air One fleet.

-Destinations

 Fleet history

-Air One operated the following aircraft types during its history:
+Air One operated the following aircraft types over its lifetime:

 The Air One fleet progression over the years: